Toni Cade Bambara: Early life and education

+Academic career

+Bambara worked in social services to support herself through graduate school.
+From 1959 to 1961, she was a social investigator at the Harlem Welfare Center, working for the New York State Department of Welfare.
+After returning from her European studies, she was a recreation director in the psychiatric ward of Metropolitan Hospital, 1961-1962.
+From 1962 to 1965, she was program director of Colony House Settlement House in Brooklyn.

-Later on, she went on to study mime at the Ecole de Mime Etienne Decroux in Paris, France.
-She became interested in dance before completing her master's degree at City College, New York, in 1964, while serving as program director of Colony Settlement House in Brooklyn.
-She also worked for New York social services and as a recreation director in the psychiatric ward of Metropolitan Hospital.
-From 1965 to 1969 she was with City College's "Search for Education, Elevation, Knowledge" (SEEK) program and helped with its development.
-She taught English, published material and worked with SEEK's black theatre group.
-Bambara was also an English instructor for the New Careers Program of Newark, New Jersey, in 1969.
-She was made assistant professor of English at Rutgers University's new Livingston College in 1969 and continued until 1974.
+From 1965 to 1969, she worked with City College's "Search for Education, Elevation, Knowledge" (SEEK) program and helped with its development.
+She taught English, published material and directed and advised SEEK's black theatre group, the Theater of the Black Experience.
+She also served as the faculty advisor for student publications including Obsidian, Onyx, and The Paper.

+Bambara became an English instructor for the New Careers Program of Newark, New Jersey, in 1969.
+She was made assistant professor of English at Rutgers University's new Livingston College that same year.
+She co-advised the Harambee Dancers, the Malcolm Players, and the Sisters in Consciousness.
+She became an associate professor at Livingston and left the school in 1974.

 She was visiting professor in Afro-American Studies at Emory University and at Atlanta University (1977), where she also taught at the School of Social Work (until 1979).
 Bambara was production-artist-in-residence at Neighborhood Arts Center (1975–79), at Stephens College in Columbia, Missouri (1976), and at Atlanta's Spelman College (1978–79).
-From 1986 she taught film-script writing at Louis Massiah's Scribe Video Center in Philadelphia.
+From 1986, she taught film-script writing at Louis Massiah's Scribe Video Center in Philadelphia.
 Bambara also held lectures at the Library of Congress and the Smithsonian Institution, where she conducted literary readings.